Behzad-Rajabalipour/Next.js-Web3-DApp-Application/README.md

 # Next.js DApp Application with Web3Modal and TailwindCSS

 Jumpstart DApp development with Next.js.
 Easily connect wallets via Web3Modal and Wagmi, with UI powered by tailwindcss.
-Digital currency purchases via wallet.
+This application allows you to purchase digital currency via wallet.
 # Features :
 - Demo of chain native currency transform
 - Demo of contract connection